yashomer1994/Basics-of-C/Basic-01/README.md

 	gcc ./hello_world.c

-The above command will generate the ./a.out (output) which you need to run (./a.out).
+The above command will generate the a.out (output) which you need to run (./a.out).